-- Brush on water – We use a kitchen brush to brush on the water to the rice spring roll skin.
-The trick is that you do not want over wet it or the skin will break easily.
-If you watch our video you can see how little water Suu put on to the skin.
+- Brush on the water – We use a kitchen brush to brush on the water to the rice spring roll skin.
+The trick is that you do not want over wet it, or the skin will break easily.
+If you watch our video, you can see how little water Suu puts onto the skin.

-- Lettuce and herbs are first – When you roll a spring roll the lettuce and herbs are first.
-You can see from our video just a small amount was used at the very top of the fresh spring roll wrapper.
+- Lettuce and herbs are first – When you roll a spring roll, the lettuce and herbs are first.
+From our video, just a small amount was used at the very top of the fresh spring roll wrapper.

-- Fruit and Vegetables – The fruit and vegetables are next.
-If you watch the video you can see just a few pieces are put on.
+- Fruit and Vegetables – Fruit and vegetables are next.
+If you watch the video, you can see just a few pieces are put on.

-- Add fried egg and tofu– Next you add the fried egg and tofu and then tuck it under.
-Make sure as you do this you are holding the roll tightly.
+- Add fried egg and tofu– Next, add the fried egg and tofu and tuck it under.
+Make sure as you do this that you are holding the roll tightly.

 - Fold in the Sides – Fold in the sides.
-You should not need water but if you do you can add a bit.
+You should not need water, but you can add a bit if you do.

 - Roll Tightly – Then roll the spring roll tightly and close.

-- Do not over wet – The fruits, vegetables and other ingredients in the spring roll has water in it.
-For this reason the roll will start to get wet so you do not need to over wet or the skin will break apart.
+- Do not over-wet – The spring roll’s fruits, vegetables, and other ingredients have water.
+For this reason, the roll will start to get wet, so you do not need to over-wet it, or the skin will break apart.

 Vietnamese Spring Roll Sauces:

-I love both of these sauces so much that I will mix them when I eat my fresh spring rolls.
+I love these sauces so much that I will mix them when I eat my fresh spring rolls.
 I find the flavors go together very well.

 Here are the differences between these two fresh spring roll dipping sauces: